mathspp/mathspp/pages/06.courses/intermediate-python-course/_write-pro-code/features.md

 Join dozens of past students who already

  - got better job offers after the course
- - developed internal projects and tools that brought them notoriety
+ - developed internal projects and tools that brought them more notoriety
  - simplified their workflows with the techniques learned during the course
  - are writing more efficient code with more confidence